Anurag-Kochar-1/Shadcn-UI-Audio-Recorder-With-Visualizer/README.md

 > ⚠ Make sure to have the [tooltip](https://ui.shadcn.com/docs/components/tooltip) and [button](https://ui.shadcn.com/docs/components/button) components from shadcn UI, and wrap the `TooltipProvider` around the children in the layout.

+>⭐ If you find this repository useful, please consider giving it a star.

+>🌆 Landing page is inspired from [input-otp](https://input-otp.rodz.dev/)

 ```tsx
 "use client";
 import React, { useEffect, useMemo, useRef, useState } from "react";